Dewieinns/Well_Depth/V1.0/README.md

 ---
 ## Log

+##### 2019-07-07
+- Still Seems to be working as intended

+##### 2019-07-07
+- Hooked up a solar panel to the battery as I was getting weird readings when the voltage would drop beyond a certain point.
+- Otherwise seems to be working fine

 ##### 2019-03-23
 - Up and running after determing seller provided wrong wiring information initially.
 - Seems to work fine off 12 (10.90) VDC